KwatME/Medicine.md/Pathogen/Bacterium/Streptococcus/Streptococcus pyogenes.md

 Lives extracellularly.
 Attaches with pili.

+Many serotypes.
 Like lymphatic tissues including Walldeyer's Ring.

 Nasopharynx has good ventilation and blood and less anaerobic competitors.

+Single axis replication results in a chain.

 This remarkable microbe could provide a Master class to other bacteria on how to evade host complement deposition and activation, impede phagocyte recruitment and activation, resist killing by host antimicrobial peptides and reactive oxygen species, escape the DNA nets thrown out by neutrophils, and kill phagocytic host cells by punching holes in their cytoplasmic membrane.